Purplejam/ghlinks/README.md

 - **Frontend**: Open your browser and go to `http://localhost:8080`
 - **Backend**: The backend API is available at `http://localhost:3000`

+## Registration or login as a test user

+Then you can create a new account or get access to the profile page as a test user.

+Email: `test@admin.com`

+Password: `admin`

 ## Backend Setup (Manual)

 1. Navigate to the backend directory: `cd backend`